1. Agritourism Risk Management in this Brand-New Era

 Award Amount: $35,374

-Boots-2-Bushels (B2B) is a comprehensive 9-month market gardening education and training program for military veterans, their family members, and farmers with disabilities in Maine.
-This program, led by the University of Maine Cooperative Extension and collaborating with the Maine Organic Farmers and Gardeners Association (MOFGA), United Farmer Veterans of Maine (UFVM), and Maine AgrAbility, will take 20 farm participants each year (total of 40) from seed-to-salary in a hands-on, realistic farm business project.
-During ten weeks of instruction by subject matter experts, students will learn production, marketing, and best business practices for small fruit and vegetable farms.
-Participants will further implement this knowledge during an intensive 6-month growing season with weekly fieldwork at a demonstration farm.
-The B2B program uses the “Five Fs” framework (Farming, Family, Finances, Future, Fitness) to address production, marketing, financial and human sources of agricultural risk, and creates a near-peer cohort that fosters unit cohesion in an empathetic, therapeutic environment.
-This grant will provide support for hands-on field work at a demonstration farm in 2021 and 2022, intensive individual follow-up in both years, and instruction and fieldwork in 2022.
-Remote online instruction will be underway by the grant start date in April 2021.
+Boots-2-Bushels (B2B) is a comprehensive 9-month market gardening education and training program for beginning farmers with an emphasis on military veterans, their family members, and farmers with disabilities in Maine.
+This program, led by the University of Maine Cooperative Extension’s Maine AgrAbility and collaborating with the Maine Organic Farmers and Gardeners Association (MOFGA) provided instruction to 28 meaningful participants, and an additional 13 occasional participants using the “Five Fs” framework (Farming, Family, Finances, Future, Fitness) to address production, marketing, financial and human sources of agricultural risk.
+B2B created a near-peer cohort that fosters unit cohesion in an empathetic and therapeutic environment.

 4. Developing Culturally-Appropriate Record Keeping Methods & Tools to Enable Discovery and Communication of Marketing Risks and Opportunities at Amish Produce Auctions